 Amalfi Coast

 I know all of Italy is stunning, but get ready for some insane beauty over the next few days exploring the Amalfi Coast!
 Unsurprisingly, this area is filled with lots of couples and is popular as a honeymoon destination.
 Though the area is named after the town of Amalfi, it is the town of Positano that truly steals the show.
-This area is a really special place, and it’s impressive to think about how the Italians built the curvy roads and quintesential houses into the steep cliffs.
+This area is a really special place, and it’s impressive to think about how the Italians built the curvy roads and quintessential houses into the steep cliffs.

 How to Get to the Amalfi Coast from Sorrento